-Anker soundcore is a frequent feature in our guides to speakers and headphones here at What's The Best, so we're excited by the recent launch of the soundcore AeroClip.
+Anker soundcore is a frequent feature of our guides to speakers and headphones here at What's The Best, so we're excited by the launch of the soundcore AeroClip.

 We've previously discussed moves towards open-ear and bone-conduction audio technology, with companies like Shokz, Nothing and OneOdio all offering their own headphone options (as well as other products from Anker like the soundcore V20i).
 By incorporating ambient noise, this type of headphone is ideal for anyone who needs to be aware of their surroundings while listening to music or podcasts, such as runners, cyclists and hikers.